pvcraven/arcade_book/source/labs/lab_12_final_lab/final_lab.rst

   to the code while you are working on this assignment.
 Anything you commit and push we can recover.
 Don't work for more than a couple hours without doing this.
-* I give a lot of in-class lab time for this project.
+* I will give a lot of in-class lab time for this project.
 Use it.
-Don't leave early.